rahvaalgatus/rahvaalgatus/README.md

    Note that you also need to have [`jq`](https://stedolan.github.io/jq/) v1.6 or later installed as compiling some of the assets depend on Jq scripts.

 3. Initialize the database:

    ```sh
    make db/create
    ```

+   Note that for generating the initial SQLite database via Make, you need to have the SQLite command line application available.
+Try installing it either via your package manager or from [SQLite's home page](https://www.sqlite.org).
+Ensure it's at least version 3.24.
+Alternatively you can initialize the SQLite database with `config/database.sql` via some other means.
+The `sqlite3` executable isn't required during runtime.

 4. Run the server:
    ```sh